pre63/pbn/content/hilltopsnewspaper.com/articles/blockchain-for-healthcare-records-data-security.md

 Yet, it's not all smooth sailing.
 Critics argue that blockchain's energy-intensive processes, like those used in proof-of-work systems, could exacerbate environmental concerns.
 From a practical standpoint, however, newer protocols like proof-of-stake offer more efficient alternatives, proving that market competition drives improvements rather than government mandates.
 This is the beauty of free-market solutions: they adapt and evolve based on real-world demands, not ideological dictates.

 ![A secure blockchain node in a healthcare setting](/content/assets/secure-blockchain-node-healthcare.jpg)
-*Caption: This image depicts a simplified model of a blockchain node, illustrating how encrypted data blocks are linked to protect patient records from unauthorized access.*
+*This image depicts a simplified model of a blockchain node, illustrating how encrypted data blocks are linked to protect patient records from unauthorized access.*

 ## Analyzing the Benefits: Privacy and Accessibility in Action